How Long Does It Take to Go into Ketosis

 Why do some people take longer to enter ketosis?

 For most people, ketosis kicks in after about 72 hours, but even that is still a ballpark.
 The same reasons that differentiate you and your best friend are many of the same reasons that dictate the speed at which your body will enter ketosis.
-An athlete may get into ketosis after an overnight fast, whereas someone else may take up to a week to start seeing ketones in the urine.
+An athlete may get into it after an overnight fast, whereas someone else may take up to a week to start seeing ketones in the urine.
 We’re all programmed with different metabolisms that influence how we metabolize glucose, which is an important consideration for how fast you’ll get into ketosis.

 So, if you’ve ever wondered “why am I not in ketosis?” here are some factors to consider: